Property · Last updated 2 June 2026

 What is the average rental yield in Gibraltar?

-Gross rental yields typically range from 4% to 6%.
-After service charges and management fees, net yields tend to settle in the mid-3% to low-4% range.
-The absence of capital gains tax on long-term holdings improves the overall return.
+Gross rental yields typically run 3.5% to 4.5% (as of 2026).
+After service charges and management fees, net yields tend to settle in the 2.5% to 3.5% range.
+The absence of capital gains tax on long-term holdings improves the overall return compared with many other European markets.

 How long does it take to find a tenant in Gibraltar?

-Vacancy periods are typically very short due to the constrained supply.
-Well-priced, furnished properties in popular areas like Ocean Village, Queensway Quay or Midtown often let within days to weeks of being listed.
+Vacancy periods are typically short due to constrained supply.
+Well-priced, furnished properties in popular areas such as Ocean Village, Queensway Quay, or Midtown often let within days to weeks of being listed.
+Properties that are overpriced relative to comparable units can sit longer, so a realistic rent appraisal from a letting agent before marketing pays for itself.

 This article is for informational purposes only and does not constitute legal, tax, or financial advice.
 Always consult a qualified professional for your specific situation.